 Once the leaves start falling and there’s a chill in the air, many homeowners think the time for household chores is done.
 However, there are still a few things to mark off your winter home maintenance checklistbefore calling it a season.

 Maintain HVAC Systems — Make sure your heating system is running properly before the temperatures start to drop.
 If you haven’t already, schedule routine professional maintenance and change the air filter.
 This is also a good time to give the AC one final cleaning before shutting it down for the season.
+Generally, an air filter is 14 by 18 by 1 inches, thus making it easy for you to clean it by yourself but by hiring an expert, you can get peace on mind that they have used the disinfectant tools to provide you a thorough clean.

 Clean the Fireplace and Chimney — Fireplace and chimney maintenance chores are often neglected, but they are necessary.
 Clean out old ashes and make sure the flue is open before use.
 Call a chimney sweep to remove creosote buildup; too much is a fire hazard.
+This also eliminates the possibility of any mishaps that might arise due to the embers that popping out of the fireplace.

 Take Care of Yard Work — Trimming trees in the fall may be tempting, but don’t do it.
 Pruning stimulates new growth in most plants and, if done in fall, that new growth will die at the first freeze.
 There is still plenty of yard maintenance to do, however, such as raking and composting leaves.